January 2, Reading 2 – Job 2:11-3:26

 We might have friends like this.

-Because Job is very, very low.
+Because Job is low.
+Very low.

 “Why did I not die at birth, come out from the womb and expire?”